GSA/idmanagement.gov/_data/ficam_architecture/FICAM_MODULARIZATION_GUIDE.md

   # ... existing capabilities ...
   - name: "Risk management"                    # NEW
     isnew: true                                # Shows the New tag beside this capability
+    optional: false                            # Set true to show NEW* for optional new capabilities
     detail: "Enterprise risk assessment..."    # NEW
 ```